srivastavaechchhit/Java-and-DSA/9. Arrays/1. Single-dimensional Arrays/Notes.md

 - We can easily get the required length of the array by using the length inbuilt property.
 - For example, int [] arr = {5, 6, 7, 8, 9}
     - here, arr.length will give the length of this array, i.e., 5

+---

+## Traversing through an Array
+- We can use loops to traverse through the array.
+There are many ways to iterate over the array.
+- The most common ways of looping through arrays in Java are:
+    - **For loop**
+    - **For each loop**
+    - **While loop**